• Skip to primary navigation

 • After the lemons are fermented, remove them from the bag, put them rind-side down on a cutting board, and, using a sharp paring knife, cut away the pith and seeds and discard.
 If you used the vacuum method, you can squeeze the capillaries and pith to extract fermented lemon juice.

 • From here, the lemons are shelf stable and can be held in the refrigerator, or water-bath canned in their brine if you used brine.
 Canning in brine will also tenderize the rind, which is a nice bonus.
-Do not can lemons in their juice, which could become bitter-save that for another fresh purpose like salad dressing.
+Water-bath canning lemons in their juice, can become slightly bitter, but you can cover them with oil in the fridge as well.

 Tenderizing the rind